CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-06.md

     ![](./media/image-73.png)

-    >**Note**: The content is allowed, and the severity level is safe across all categories.
+    >**Note**: The content is Allowed, and the Severity Level is Safe across all categories.
 This was to be expected given the positive and unharmful sentiment of the customer’s feedback.

 #### Harmful content

 But what would happen if we tested a harmful statement?
 Let's test with negative customer feedback.
-While it is OK to dislike a product, we don't want to condone any name calling or degrading statements.
+While it is OK to dislike a product, we don't want to condone any name-calling or degrading statements.

-1. In the **Test box**, enter the following:
+1. In the **Test box (1)**, enter the following:

     - I recently bought a tent, and I have to say, I'm really disappointed.
 The tent poles seem flimsy, and the zippers are constantly getting stuck.
 It's not what I expected from a high-end tent.
 You all suck and are a sorry excuse for a brand.

-    - Set all Threshold levels to **Medium**.
+    - Set all **Threshold levels** to **Medium (2)**.

-    - Select **Run test**.
+    - Select **Run test (3)**.

       ![](./media/image-75.png)

    - Although the content is allowed, the Severity level for hate is low.
 To guide our model to block such content, we would need to adjust the **Threshold level** for **Hate**.
 A lower Threshold level would block any content that’s a low, medium, or high severity.
 There’s no room for exceptions!

-   - Set the **Threshold level** for **Hate** to **Low**.
+   - Set the **Threshold level** for **Hate** to **Low (2)**.

-   - Select **Run test**.
+   - Select **Run test (3)**.

      ![](./media/image-76.png)

-   - The content is now **blocked** and was rejected by the filter in the **Hate** category.
+   - The content is now **Blocked** and was rejected by the filter in the **Hate** category.

       ![](./media/image-77.png)

 #### Violent content with misspelling

-We can not anticipate that all text content from our customers would be free of spelling errors.
+We cannot anticipate that all text content from our customers would be free of spelling errors.
 Fortunately, the Moderate text content tool can detect harmful content even if the content has spelling errors.
 Let’s test this capability on additional customer feedback about an incident with a racoon.

-1. Select Violent content with misspelling
+1. Select **Violent content with misspelling**.

     ![](./media/image-74.png)

-1. In the Test box, enter the following:
+1. In the **Test box (1)**, enter the following:

     - I recently purchased a campin cooker, but we had an accident.
 A racon got inside, was shocked, and died.
 Its blood is all over the interior.
 How do I clean the cooker?

-    - Set all **Threshold levels** to **Medium**.
+    - Set all **Threshold levels** to **Medium (2)**.

-    - Select **Run test**.
+    - Select **Run test (3)**.

-    - Although the content is sllowed, the severity level for violence is should be Low.
+    - Although the content is allowed, the severity level for violence should be Low.
 You could adjust the Threshold level for Violence to try and block such content.
 However, should we?
 Consider a scenario where the customer is asking this question in a conversation with the AI-powered customer support agent in hopes of receiving guidance on how to clean the cooker.
 There may be no ill intent in submitting this question, and therefore, it may be a better choice not to block such content.
 As the developer, consider various scenarios where such content may be OK before deciding to adjust the filter and block similar content.

 #### Run a bulk test
 So far, we have tested image content for singular, isolated images.
 However, if we have a bulk dataset of image content, we could test the bulk dataset at once and receive metrics